anpham6/android-docs/source/methods/squared.rst

 .. function:: setLocalAddress(...values)

   Additional hostnames which are interpreted as localhost.
-Protocol and port is not used.
+Protocol and port are not used.

   :param string values: Same format as URL.hostname